North Central Bengali dialects

-North Central Bengali or Varendrī Bengali (বরেন্দ্রী বাংলা) is a dialect of the Bengali language, spoken in the Varendra region (primarily consisting of the Rajshahi Division in Bangladesh and the Malda division in India).
+North Central Bengali or Varendrī Bengali (বরেন্দ্রী বাংলা, /bn/) is a cluster of Bengali dialects and their varieties, it is also known as Uttaravaṅgīẏa or Udīcya, it is spoken in the Varendra region (primarily consisting of the Rajshahi Division, parts of the Gaibandha and Dinajpur districts in Bangladesh and the Malda division in India excluding Islampur).
 Varendri dialect was classified by many renowned Indian linguists like Suniti Kumar Chatterji, Sukumar Sen and others.
 It is also spoken in adjoining villages in neighbouring Bihar and Jharkhand.
-Varendri dialect has some influences of neighbouring dialects of Maithili and other Bihari languages.
+Barendri dialect has some influences of neighbouring dialects of Maithili and other Bihari languages.